puffscoin/ethereumjs-vm/README.md

 # BROWSER

-To build for standalone use in the browser, install `browserify` and check [run-transactions-simple example](https://github.com/ethereumjs/ethereumjs-vm/tree/master/examples/run-transactions-simple).
-This will give you a global variable `EthVM` to use.
+To build for standalone use in the browser, install `browserify` and check [run-transactions-simple example](https://github.com/puffscoin/puffscoinjs-vm/tree/master/examples/run-transactions-simple).
+This will give you a global variable `PuffsVM` to use.
 The generated file will be at `./examples/run-transactions-simple/build.js`.

 # API